zidan-arsyad/creditcard-fraud-chatbot/README.md

 - "Calculate the fraud rate for transactions above $1000."
 - "List top 10 highest-risk users in the last 30 days."

+## 💡 What's Next?

+- Add a tool to predict new data based on a data science model
+- Improve agent response time by implementing memory on tools
+- New feature that lets users upload their own fraud related documents for additional references
+- Implement correct response streaming from agent

 ## 🙏 Acknowledgments

 - Mekari for the opportunity